pieroxy/conkw/README.md

 ## Conkw?
 Conkw was spawned out of a simple idea: We all have an old laptop or tablet lying around, gathering dust.
 Why not using this otherwise wasted screen real estate to display my much cherished data I used to have on my old Conky setup?

-* The easiest client-server setup is a web server and a browser.
+* The easiest client-server setup today is a web server and a browser.
 * All tablets and laptops have browsers.
 * Every reasonably modern computer can host a web server.

 ## UI Support

 * The UI supports iOS Safari down to iOS 9.3.5, hence supporting the iPad 2 and iPhone 4S, both released in 2011 as well as the iPod touch 5th gen released in 2012.
-* More tests in progress.
+* More tests and support in progress.

 ## Back-end support
 * Any OS where you can install java 8 or greater.
 According to [Oracle](https://www.oracle.com/java/technologies/javase/products-doc-jdk8-jre8-certconfig.html) you need something at least as recent as: